mespinosa-cunef/computational_intelligence/README.md

 ### César Guevara
 Graduated in information systems and sciences from the Universidad de las Fuerzas Armadas, Ecuador, a master's degree in computer science and Ph.D. in computer engineering from the Complutense University of Madrid.
 His research interests include the application of artificial intelligence to detect human behavior and cybersecurity.

+### Carlos Cotelo
+Carlos Cotelo is a full-time professor at CUNEF.
+He has a degree in Philosophy and a PhD in Journalism.
+He has a teaching career of more than twenty years, combined with professional experience in sectors related to Marketing and audiovisual production.
+His role in the group will be focused on ensuring that our experiments meet the necessary ethical requirements.

 ### External Collaborators

 - **Manuel Faraco**